catppuccin/catppuccin/README.md

 -   Modification
 -   Private use

-For more convoluted language, see the [LICENSE file](https://github.com/catppuccin/catppuccin/blob/main/LICENSE.md).
+For more convoluted language, see the [LICENSE](https://github.com/catppuccin/catppuccin/blob/main/LICENSE).

 ## 💝 Gratitude